SHAHIN77HB/Triangle-linear-system/README.md

 # Triangle-linear-system
-This codes solve systems with upper or lower triangle matrix as coefficient matrix
+This codes solve systems with upper or lower triangle matrix as coefficient matrix , with Forward and Backward substitiution